Also known as: box-assisted muscleup, jumping muscleup, assisted muscle up, band-assisted muscleup

 How to Do Box Jump Muscle Up

-- Explosive pull: Jump off the box and pull explosively to chest level, driving elbows up and back to generate upward momentum.
+- Explosive jump-pull: Jump from the box or plant feet firmly, drive hips up and pull explosively to chest level, swinging legs to generate momentum.

 Muscle Groups